nadzyah/log-anomaly-detector/README.md

 ### Anomaly detection

 By default the LAD developers use SOM algorithm for this task.
-Here we've switched to [Local Outlier Factor](https://www.wikiwand.com/en/Local_outlier_factor) algorithm since we've found it to be more efficient.
+Here we've switched to [Local Outlier Factor](https://www.wikiwand.com/en/Local_outlier_factor) algorithm since we've found it to be more efficient (see `Notebooks/experiment/LAD_Custom_Experiment.ipynb` file).

 ### The daemon